As an Amazon Associate EssentialPicks earn from qualifying purchases.

-The iPad Pro runs the mobile version of the Illustrator called Adobe Illustrator Draw.
+The iPad Pro runs the mobile version of Illustrator called Adobe Illustrator Draw.

 Why mobile version of Adobe Illustrator is better for smaller screens?

-The main idea behind why you want to get the iPad Pro rather then the Microsoft Surface Pro 7 is – the mobile version of the Illustrator is more optimized for the smaller screens compared to their desktop version.
+The main idea behind why you want to get the iPad Pro rather than the Microsoft Surface Pro 7 is – the mobile version of Illustrator is more optimized for the smaller screens compared to their desktop version.

 The Ipad Pro is available in two sizes 11 inches and 12.9 inches.
 Both these sizes are considerably smaller than the 24, 27, or 32-inch monitors commonly used by artists.
 But they need to have a smaller screen to maintain portability.